recurly/recurly-docs-deprecated/docs/SUBSCRIPTION MANAGEMENT GUIDES/managing-subscription-methods-guides.md

 echo "Canceled subscription: {$change->getUuid()}" .
 PHP_EOL;
 ```

 At the end of the specified timeframe, the subscription will move to an expired state.
-However, you can reactivate the subscription before that time using the [Reactivate Subscription](/developers/api/latest/index.html#operation/reactivate_subscription) endpoint, which will restore the subscription to its previous state.
+However, you can reactivate the subscription before that time using the [Reactivate Subscription](https://recurly.com/developers/api/v2021-02-25/index.html#operation/reactivate_subscription) endpoint, which will restore the subscription to its previous state.
 This is useful if your customer changes their mind and wants to continue with the service.

-## Next steps

-The examples presented in this guide are just the beginning when it comes to managing subscriptions via the Recurly API.
-For more details, explore the full [reference documentation](/developers/api/latest/index.html), and don't hesitate to reach out to our [support team](https://support.recurly.com) if you need assistance.